MrTortoise/MrTortoise.github.io/_posts/2017-03-07-attempting-to-get-graphviz-working-in-github.md

 categories: github markdown graphviz
 ---

-Just playing around seeing what kind of diagramming i can get working without having to resort to something that will force me to have images rather than text editable documents.
+Just playing around seeing what kind of diagramming I can get working without having to resort to something that will force me to have images rather than text editable documents.